selfishprimate/curated-nft-resources/README.md

 ## Tools

+- [Autominter](https://www.autominter.com/): The easiest way to create NFT collectibles on the blockchain.
 - [Check My NFT](https://checkmynft.com/): Enter your NFT contract address & token ID to see the strength of your NFT’s assets.
 - [Hardhat](https://hardhat.org/): Ethereum development environment for professionals.
 - [Moralis](https://moralis.io/): Join 65,000+ blockchain projects that use Moralis software and APIs to build & scale their dApps without the cost & complexity.